 - The overriding method as service () is possible in Servlet but not possible in JSP.

-- Servlets have life cycle methods as inti(), service() and destroy() whereas in JSP lifecycle the methods used are jspInit(), jspService() and jspDestroy().
+- Servlets have life cycle methods as inti(), service() and destroy() whereas in the JSP lifecycle the methods used are jspInit(), jspService() and jspDestroy().

 Difference between JSP and Servlet